patrocinio/cloud-private-bootcamp/Agenda/one-day-workshop-agenda.md

 # Other Topics
 The topics below are expected to be for a specialized audience.

+## Microservices Part II (60 minutes)
+For audiences interested in a deeper dive into micoservices and additional IBM related products that support the reference architecture
+- IBM microservices reference architecture
+- Walk through of microservices application implementation
+- API Connect overview
+- Datapower oveview (optional) *TBD* is this relevant here?

 ## IBM Cloud Private Production Deployment (60 minutes)
 For the operations team